Gary Kurtz: Personal life

 Kurtz was married first to Meredith Alsup and then to Roberta Jiminez.
 However, both of these marriages ended in divorce.
 He had two daughters, Tiffany and Melissa, with Alsup and a son, Dylan, with Jiminez.
 His final marriage was to Clare Gabriel and this endured until his death.
 Born in Los Angeles, he moved to London, England for the production of Star Wars and elected to permanently remain and raise his family there.
 He was a Quaker.
 He was also a member of the Church of Jesus Christ of Latter-day Saints.
-He died of cancer in North London on September 23, 2018.
+He died of cancer in North London on September 23, 2018 aged 78.